Through My Eyes. Again - Cover

 After quite some time spent sharing kisses, Col turned round, sitting in my lap, and leaning back, her head on my shoulder, relaxing back into me with a sigh.

-We sat in intimate and gentle silence.
+We sat in intimate silence for a few minutes.

 Oh, my.